The National (TV program): Presentation

 In late 2004 or early 2005, several graphics were modified, featuring more blue, less beige, and a slightly modified logo (with bolder type for "The National").
 These changes were only implemented in selected sequences, sometimes leading to confusion - i.e., the older set of graphics was used at the start of the newscast's opening, and the new set was used at the end of the open.

 The opening sequence started with the CBC News ID which flowed into the main graphic sequence, followed by Mansbridge or the fill-in anchor saying "Tonight ..." followed by a verbal listing of the main headlines and accompanying video and graphics.
 The title sequence would then continue, and cut to an aerial view of Toronto (new shot every Monday which then ran the entire week) and Lisa Dalbello announcing up and under the theme saying "The National; from the Canadian Broadcasting Centre, here is Peter Mansbridge."

 In early 2006, the entire news division - including The National and CBC Newsworld - received another update, including a new theme song and new title sequences, featuring the colours red, black, and white.
 From 2008 to the 2009 rebranding, Tony Daniels introduced the show and the host.

 After more than two years in the making, The National underwent sweeping changes on October 26, 2009.
 Host Peter Mansbridge began delivering all segments of the news standing up, a style pioneered in Canada by the Citytv system.
 The set was redesigned and the colour blue was mixed into the previous channel's colours of red and white.
 A press release had stated that the 2006 theme music would remain intact; however, new music cues by Eggplant Collective were created.
 Most of the logos and graphic fonts were changed to use Christian Schwartz's Stag typeface.

 In 2016, the program received a new opening sequence featuring a sweeping pan of the program title followed by a flash.
 The lower-thirds and other graphical elements were also updated.

+Since 2023, during The Breakdown, the studio lights were changed from blue to white.